 Governments can encourage the reduction of vehicular use by:

 Long term solutions require that vehicles use less polluting

+yet another scam.
 One problem is that producing alternate fuels and

 cancel the benefits of improve vehicular design.

 Limited Funds for Change